-RPC social media accounts are used to:
+RPC social media accounts are currently used to:

-- Keep public informed about upcoming meetings and events; also allowing for registration
+- ◆ Keep the public informed about upcoming meetings and events; also allowing for registration.

-- Raise awareness and engage
+- Raise awareness and engage.

-- Solicit general input
+- Solicit general input.

-- Inform and educate the public
+- Inform and educate the public.

 - Livestream public meetings

-The RPC will continue to work on developing more strategies to increase its reach and following on social media to further efforts in planning.
+RPC will continue to work on developing strategies to increase reach and social media following to further efforts in planning.